SreejaSreekumarSujatha/AmazonPriceMonitoringTool/ECommercePriceMonitoringTool/README.md

 ## Features

 ### 🔍 Product Search
 Search for products on Amazon and view results in a clean table format with product images, prices, and ratings.

-### 🔍 Product Search
-Search for products on Amazon and view results in a clean table format with product images, prices, and ratings.